xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ## Execution Profile

 **Execution Profile** helps cover multiple and different environments to execute your automation test scripts with ease.
-You can configure testing environment in terms of data and behaviors through **global variables**.
-A **global variable** is a variable defined in execution profile and can be used in any test cases in the project.
+You can configure the testing environment in terms of data and behaviors through **global variables**.
+A **global variable** is a variable defined in the execution profile and can be used in any test cases in the project.

 ### Create a profile